 In June I'll be doing my first comedy show for 2019.
 How am I feeling?
 Well, my comedy uniform still fits so there's that!
 Should I post more storytelling and stand-up comedy performances?
 Should I review or curate comedy videos featuring women comedians?

 I wrote a new half-hour pilot about two artists who embrace the idea that they'll never be famous and that's okay.
-Speaking of which, Maya Wagner and I developed a pitch for a web series project tentatively titled Counting on Kendra.
+Speaking of which, Maya Montrell and I developed a pitch for a web series project tentatively titled Counting on Kendra.
 Should I publish some pages from the pilot?

 Counting on Kendra: When her prestigious forensic accounting career is paused, a Black woman (30) with an undiagnosed chronic illness stumbles into the risky world of private investigations.
 Now the Chicago Police Department is determined to stop her as her work uncovers their major deficiencies.

 Currently reading a book about boundaries.
 Still chomping on Small Business for Dummies.
 Don't sleep on public libraries, yo.
 Should I create a digital bookshelf so you can keep up with what I'm reading?